nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **Extension**

 1a.
-There is no task being starred.
+There is no starred task.

 > 1a1.
 Dueue displays an error message "There is no task being starred." <br>
   Use case ends.